Dheeraj-Bhandari/monsterapiclient/README.md

 // After successful upload, you can use the 'download_url' as an input in your model request const input = {
   // Replace with valid input data for the model
-  file: download_url, // Use the 'download_url' as the 'file' input };
+  init_image_url: download_url, // Use the 'download_url' as the 'file' input
+};

 // Make a model request using the input